apioo/fusio/README.md

 * __SDK generation__
   Fusio can automatically generate a client SDK for your API based on the defined schema
 * __Subscription support__
-  Fusio contains a subscription layer which helps to build pub/sub for your API
+  Fusio contains a event subscription layer which helps to build pub/sub for your API
 * __Rate limiting__
   Fusio provides a way to rate limit requests based on the user or app
 * __Authorization__